Vitamin A is a fat-soluble vitamin critical for your vision, immunity, and reproductive health, ensuring healthy skin, hair and bones.

 Females commencing Accutane therapy have to ensure that there is no chance of becoming pregnant while taking Accutane due to the risk of congenital disabilities with excessive amounts of supplemental vitamin A.

-If you’re into the beauty world, you may have come across popular skin creams called ‘retinoid creams’.
+If you’re into the beauty world, you may have encountered popular skin creams called ‘retinoid creams’.
 These use similar compounds to Accutane, as these are essentially synthetic forms of vitamin A.

 How Can I Increase My Vitamin A Intake?